Master of Science

 A four-year undergraduate degree from an accredited institution with a minimum 3.0 cumulative GPA,

-A minimum combined score of 290 on the verbal and quantitative sections of the GRE, OR a minimum score of 410 of GMAT.
+A minimum combined score of 290 on the verbal and quantitative sections of the GRE, OR a minimum score of 410 on GMAT.

-The GRE/GMAT requirement may be waived for applicants with a graduate degree or four years of approved industrial work experience.
+The GRE/GMAT requirement may be waived for applicants with a graduate degree or four years of approved industrial work experience or a cumulative undergraduate GPA of 3.25 or higher from an accredited institution.

 All graduates in the MS in in Cybersecurity Management program offered by the TSYS School of Computer Science will learn the essential skills necessary to join the cybersecurity workforce at mid to upper level management.
 Graduates will be able to: